 - check and maintain your backwater valve and sump pit drainage system regularly

 When do you clean and inspect the sewers?

 - A sewer cleaning program only - we move around the city all year cleaning areas where there are persistent problems and doing emergency work to clear blockages.

 A sewer cleaning and inspection program - we clean and inspect sewers in selected areas of the city each year, usually from April to October, Monday to Friday (occasionally Saturdays), from 7:00 a.m. to 7:00 p.m.
 On streets with high traffic volumes and high wastewater flow during the day, we may have to do this work at night.
 We realize that the equipment is very noisy and may disturb residents.
 Sometimes this cannot be avoided and we appreciate your patience.

 There are more than 2,400 kilometres of sewers in Winnipeg.
 Eventually, all sewer pipes will be cleaned and inspected.

-In 2016, we're cleaning and inspecting sewers in these neighbourhoods (indicated in purple):
+In 2018, we're cleaning and inspecting sewers in these neighbourhoods (indicated in blue):

 Contact us if you have any questions or concerns regarding this work.

 Keep your children away from the sewer equipment at all times.